Overview

 What results can I expect?

 Cosmetic nose surgery can dramatically change your appearance.
-It is common to feel dissatisfied with the appearance of your nose immediately after surgery.
-At this point, the nose is still quite swollen and it may take up to a year for your new nasal contour to fully refine.
+Changes in the bridge of your nose are present once the splint is removed.
+However, the tip of your nose will stay swollen for a long period of time.
+You won’t see the true results of the tip for about a year.
+At this point, your nose is still quite swollen, and it may take up to a year for your new nasal contour to fully refine.

 During this time, there may be gradual changes in the appearance of your nose as it refines to a more permanent outcome.
 While the results of cosmetic nose surgery are permanent, the surgery won’t prevent the effects of aging.
-Follow-up with your Cleveland Clinic Cosmetic & Plastic Surgery Center cosmetic surgeon is important to maintaining your results.
-View our nose job before and after photos to see results from actual patients.
+Following up with your Cleveland Clinic Cosmetic & Plastic Surgery Center cosmetic surgeon is important to maintaining your results.
+View our nose job before-and-after photos to see results from actual patients.

 What is involved in recovery?

-Cosmetic nose surgery is performed as an outpatient procedure at Cleveland Clinic Cosmetic & Plastic Surgery Center.
-Your recovery will depend on the type of procedure completed.
+Cosmetic nose surgery is performed as an outpatient procedure at Cleveland Clinic Cosmetic & Plastic Surgery Center, so you’ll go home the same day as the surgery takes place.
+Your recovery will depend on the type of procedure you had.

-If the nose is being reduced in size, a splint will be used or the nose will be packed lightly with medicated gauze.
-An external splint may also be used as the primary support while the nose is healing.
-Your stitches are self-absorbing and will not need removed.
+If your nose is being reduced in size, it’ll have a splint after the procedure (your nose may or may not be packed lightly with medicated gauze).
+You may also have an external splint as the primary support while your nose is healing.

-If an incision is made across the vertical strip of tissue separating the nostrils (columella), skin stitches are used and will need removed in four to seven days.
+If your cosmetic surgeon makes an incision across the vertical strip of tissue separating the nostrils (columella), they’ll use skin stitches.
+These will be removed four to seven days after the procedure.

-Swelling and stuffiness of the nose is common for several weeks following surgery.
-Most patients usually resume light activities after a few days, but it will take several weeks before the nose is completely healed to allow for full physical activity.
+Swelling and stuffiness is common for several weeks following surgery.
+Most people usually resume light activities after a few days, but it’ll take several weeks before your nose is completely healed to allow for full physical activity.

 Insurance & Financing